Big Oaks Big Six

 It is our goal to develop the interpretive potential of Oakdale School and OldTimbers Lodge, and expand joint projects with local schools and conservation organizations.

 The Refuge itself may provide general or focused guided tours, depending on the number of staff and Rangers available.
-Tours must be arranged in advance at the Refuge office.
+Tours must be arranged in advance with the Refuge office.

 5. Education